XLIAaron/Small_LiverTumor/README.md

 ---

 - Focused on **small tumor instances**
-- Includes curated CT slices centered around annotated lesions
-- Expert annotated bounding box labels
+- This dataset includes carefully selected CT slices that contain small liver tumors, each annotated with bounding box labels provided by experienced radiologists.

 ---